sp

 Ownership of the development process

 Continuous integration and continuous delivery enables the team to work at full speed.
 A good delivery pipeline also allows the customer to see and use the features within minutes after finishing a development iteration.
 This enables the team to quickly gather feedback on the delivered product, pivot if necessary and constantly go for maximum business value.
+We want to maximize learning and reduce the cost of wrong decisions.
+The faster we know, the faster we can switch gears.

 Programs must be written for people to read, and only incidentally for machines to execute.